Bikal-Adhikari/react-tabs/README.md

-#### JobInfo

-Create a JobInfo component to display the first job in the list.
-Use object destructuring to extract the relevant data from the job object.
-Display the company, dates, title, and duties, using the Duties component to render the list of duties.

 #### JobDuties

 In the Duties component, iterate over the array of duties and render each item.
 If you want to use icons, you will need to install the react-icons library.